Skip to main content

 Each service has specific parameters.
 For example:

-• Profile Data: Requires username
+• Profile Data: Requires profile_name

 • Resume Parser: Needs url to the resume file